Dolov/vscode-npm-links/README.md

-# npm-info README
+# npm-links README

-This is the README for your extension "npm-info".
+This is the README for your extension "npm-links".
 After writing up a brief description, we recommend including the following sections.

 ## Features